magnars/datoms-differ/README.md

 interestingly it has a `:tx-data` list of datoms. **This is the diff!
 Here it is!**

+## Updating multiple sources at once

+If multiple sources has changed at the same time, you can use `transact-sources!` to assert all transactions at once.

+### `(transact-sources! conn source->entity-maps)`

+Takes a connection and a map from source identifier to a list of entity maps, and transacts them all into the connection.

+In addition to being more efficient, and simpler to work with when you have multiple sources updating at once, this also avoids an issue where old data + partial new data would make a conflict, where the conflict is resolved in another part of the new data (not yet asserted).

 ## Exporting to datascript

 There's also some tools for exporting to datascript.
 This lets you create a